January 18, 2018 . 5 min read

 In a multi-sided stakeholder ecosystem like a blockchain, all participants have incentives to consolidate power such that they can orient the protocol in directions that benefit them.
 Off chain governance models suffer from this in the inflated power of core devs relative to other parties.
 On chain governance models where voting power is apportioned on the basis of holdings take this problem to a new level, enshrining plutocracy and virtually ensuring a feedback loop where the largest holders get more powerful, exert that power, and drive away the rest of the groups necessary to make the protocol network function.

-Storecoin’s one-entity-one-vote governance model requires identity verification, but this “Know Your Voter” process is implemented without enabling Storecoin the ability to censor who participates.
-Once the network can verify that entities are who they say they are, it sets the stage for the broadest possible world scale contribution and engagement.
+Storecoin’s one-entity-one-vote governance model requires miners to trust each other, but this “Know Your Voter” process is implemented without enabling Storecoin the ability to censor who participates.
+Once the miners reach consensus on trust, it sets the stage for the broadest possible world scale contribution and engagement including making collective economic decisions like agreeing to upgrade storage capacity, improve infrastructure, and give specific applications zero-fee computing resources.

 Nothing herein is intended to be an offer to sell or solicitation of offer to buy, Storecoin tokens or rights to receive Storecoin tokens in the future.
 In the event that Storecoin conducts an offering of Storecoin tokens (or rights to receive Storecoin tokens in the future), Storecoin will do so in compliance with all applicable laws which may include the Securities Act of 1933 and the rules and regulations promulgated thereunder, as well as applicable state and foreign law.
 Any offering for sale to US Persons in a regulated transaction will be pursuant to a registration statement qualified by the Securities and Exchange Commission, or an applicable exemption from the registration requirements.